CharlesHolbrow/vst-chunk-inspector/README.md

 It looks like if a strings ends Before some static character limit, that means a new argument is beginning.

+My [post on the forums](https://forum.cockos.com/showthread.php?t=240523) got an answer with more details about VST storage.

 # Tracktion Engine and Tracktion Waveform

 My [initial experiments](https://github.com/CharlesHolbrow/vst-chunk-inspector) show that